nsutclif/IPTracker/README.md

 # IP Tracker

+This is my first single page web application!
+I built it just to see how the pieces fit together and to try out the MEAN framework.

 * Find out the IP Addresses of all your stuff
 * Get an email when those IP Addresses change
 * Get an email when your stuff goes offline